One Monkey Don't Stop No Show (album)

 One Monkey Don't Stop No Show is the fourth studio album by American hip hop group Goodie Mob.
 It was released on June 29, 2004, via Koch Records.
 The album was produced by Speedy, Ray Murray, Mark Twayne, Bread and Water, Cool & Dre, DJ Paul, Jasper Cameron, and J. Wells.
 It features guest appearances from Witchdoctor, Big Rube, Bone Crusher, Gator Boy, Jasper Cameron, Kurupt, Mario Simpson, Melanie "Melbo" Smith, Oozie, and Sleepy Brown.
 The album peaked at number 85 on the Billboard 200, number 15 on the Top R&B/Hip-Hop Albums, number 10 on the Top Rap Albums and number 4 on the Independent Albums in the United States.

 Background

 The album does not include one of the group's former frontmen, CeeLo Green, because he broke away to pursue his solo career.
 That left Khujo, T-Mo and Big Gipp to hold up the album.
 Released in 2004 under independent record label, Koch, after the critical failure of World Party, the crunk and pop experiment, which sold more than any of their other albums.
+The title of the album is interpreted as a dig at CeeLo.
 The condensed Goodie Mob returns more to its socially conscious form of its first two releases, Soul Food and Still Standing.
 The song "Play Your Flutes" was released as the only single off the album.